Briefly in English

 An essential element in equine facilitated therapy is the movement of the horse.
 The horse’s movement affects through the rider’s sensory and motor systems as well as the sense of balance.
 The three-dimensional movements of the horse’s back produces a motor stimulation that resembles human walk.
 By touching the horse the client gets a lot of sensomotor practice in form of different sensations.
 The horse reacts to the emotional state of the client.
 The interaction with the horse gives him positive psychomotor experiences.
 In riding therapy the client is s in a continuous motor and emotional interaction with the horse and it’s environment with his whole body, mind and emotional self.
 This interaction is facilitated by the therapist.

-The education of riding therapists in Finland
+The education of equine facilitated therapists in Finland

 The Finnish Association of Equine Facilitated Therapies